alaminumar/alaminumar/README.md

 - 👋 Hi, I’m @alaminumar
 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning phyton and R
+- 🌱 I’m currently learning pyhton and R
 - 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me at alaminumar32@gmail.com